ilCasinista/foreign-export-Haskell-vector/README.md

 https://np.reddit.com/r/haskell/comments/g30xq2/haskell_ffi_foreign_export_and_vectors_help/

 # 2020-04-11 (OBSOLETE)

-## How to pass vectors in and out with foreign export from C to Haskell (main in C).

 Hello, I found enough information for "foreign import" in Haskell but not much on the "foreign export".